 Continuing their dedication to strong fraternity education practices and resources, National President Mark Lichtenberg and former National President John Mongiovi are hosting a series of regional events called Sinfonia Fireside Conferences.
 The program is dedicated to exploring the mission, Ritual, and ideals of the Fraternity, as well as providing tools for brothers to teach these concepts and apply them both in their individual lives and in their chapters.

-$32, inclusive of conference, materials and Saturday banquet.
+$40, inclusive of conference materials; and Saturday lunch and dinner banquet.

-$42, inclusive of conference, materials and Saturday banquet.
+$50, inclusive of conference, materials; and Saturday lunch and dinner banquet.

-$32, inclusive of conference and materials; no Saturday banquet included.
+$55, inclusive of conference and materials; and Saturday lunch and dinner banquet.

 The Purpose of Fraternity Education and Ritual